+Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans)

+English Learners LEA-wide All Schools

+Foster Youth

+Low Income

-Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) English Learners Foster Youth Low Income Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) LEA-wide Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) All Schools Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Action Modified Action Modified Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services HSA: 9 - College and Career Preparatory Opportunities To provide students with career and college strategies, increases to the A-G course completion rate, activities and opportunities that prepares them for the continuation of the educational path into college and with accurate and relevant resources when entering into the workforce.
-HSA9.1 Guidance Technician for Charter School HSA9.2 Bio Medical Science Pathways (Project Lead the Way), including Grand Rounds for all 10th grade PLTW HBS class HSA9.3 Opportunities for Age Appropriate College Entrance Examinations, i.e. PSAT HSA: 9 - College and Career Preparatory Opportunities To provide students with career and college strategies, increases to the A-G course completion rate, activities and opportunities that prepares them for the continuation of the educational path into college and with accurate and relevant resources when entering into the workforce.
-HSA9.1 Guidance Technician for Charter School HSA9.2 Bio Medical Science Pathways (Project Lead the Way), including Grand Rounds for all 10th grade PLTW HBS class.
-Also the completion of CTE pathways.
-Internship and Job shadowing opportunities with HCA's community partners.
-HSA: 9 - College and Career Preparatory Opportunities To provide students with career and college strategies, increases to the A-G course completion rate, activities and opportunities that prepares them for the continuation of the educational path into college and with accurate and relevant resources when entering into the workforce.
-HSA9.1 Guidance Technician for Charter School HSA9.2 Bio Medical Science Pathways (Project Lead the Way), including Grand Rounds for all 10th grade PLTW HBS class.
-Also the completion of CTE pathways.
-Internship and Job shadowing opportunities with HCA's community partners.
+Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Action Modified Action Modified Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services HSA: 9 - College and Career Preparatory Opportunities HSA: 9 - College and Career Preparatory Opportunities HSA: 9 - College and Career Preparatory Opportunities To provide students with career and college strategies, increases to the A-G course completion rate, activities and opportunities that prepares them for the continuation of the educational path into college and with accurate and relevant resources when entering into the workforce.
+To provide students with career and college strategies, increases to the A-G course completion rate, activities and opportunities that prepares them for the continuation of the educational path into college and with accurate and relevant resources when entering into the workforce.
+To provide students with career and college strategies, increases to the A-G course completion rate, activities and opportunities that prepares them for the continuation of the educational path into college and with accurate and relevant resources when entering into the workforce.
+HSA9.1 Guidance Technician for Charter School HSA9.1 Guidance Technician for Charter School HSA9.1 Guidance Technician for Charter School

+HSA9.2 Bio Medical Science Pathways (Project Lead the Way), including Grand Rounds for all 10th grade PLTW HBS class